bbayindir/turkish-english-translation-api/README.md

 # Turkish-English Translation API with TDK Integration

-This project is a simple API that fetches a word (**Bir Kelime**) from the Turkish Language Association (TDK), translates it into English using Google Translator, and returns both the Turkish word and its English translation.
+This project is a simple API that fetches a word (**Bir Kelime**) from the TDK, translates it into English using Google Translator, and returns both the Turkish word and its English translation.

    ![image](https://github.com/user-attachments/assets/cdca39b5-21e7-4c9c-abc6-732e209c5907)